 When was the last time you ran /context while using Claude Code?

-If you haven't, it's worth doing at least once.
-It changes how you think about the tool.
+If you haven't, it's worth doing once.
+It changes how you see the tool.

-System prompts and tools already consume about 9.8% of the context window.
-Claude Code's autocompaction buffer reserves another 22.5%.
-Before writing a single line of code, that leaves roughly 67% of the context budget for actual work.
-That's the baseline — and it's smaller than most people expect.
+System prompts and tools already take about 9.8% of the window.
+Claude Code's autocompaction buffer holds back another 22.5%.
+Before writing a single line of code, roughly 67% is left for the actual work.

 I hadn't started writing code yet.